 Harlowe James has kept her kitchen in neutral shades with warm woods.
 There are lots of pretty little decor accents to finish off a classic look.
 A simple, pretty but functional kitchen space.

 Don’t fancy open shelving in the main part of the kitchen?
-Create a drinks and coffee station in a kitchen corner.
+Create a drinks area or a coffee station in a kitchen corner.
 This drinks station uses chunky floating shelves in a natural wood finish.
 Which stand out against a neutral hexagon tiled backsplash.

 Open Shelves With Cabinets